Developer Guide Help

 HPO Filter

-The HPO filter is used to query phenotypic data with Human Phenotype Ontology (HPO) terms.
-The structure:
+The HPO filter is used to query phenotypic data with HPO terms.
+Its structure is as follows:

 { "terms": [ "0000969", "0010741", "0002075" ], "similarity": 0.5, "minimumMatch": 2, "useOrphanet": true }

-Takes one or more HPO IDs, with only the numerical ID part without HP: prefix.
-It also allows specifying a similarity score, which is used to expand the terms to similar terms, based on our Semantic Similarity functionality provided with Biomedical Term Service.
+Its structure accepts one or more HPO IDs, specified using only the numerical part of the ID, without the HP: prefix.
+It also allows you to specify a similarity score, which expands the provided terms to include similar ones, based on the Semantic Similarity functionality available through our Biomedical Term Service.

-The minimum match specifies how many of the **original ** terms must be matched.
-For the above 3 terms, if the minimum match is set to 2, then 2 out of the 3 original terms, or 2 sets out of 3 sets of expanded terms, must match for a record to be included in the result.
+The minimum match parameter defines how many of the original terms must match.
+For example, if three terms are provided and the minimum match is set to 2, then at least two of the three original terms (or two of the three sets of expanded terms) must match for a record to be included in the results.

-The useOrphanet flag specifies whether to use Orphanet terms to match with patients.
-With the HOOM model, HPO and ORDO terms can be mapped to one another, allowing records containing either to be returned.
+The useOrphanet flag indicates whether Orphanet terms should also be used to match patients.
+With the HOOM model, HPO and OIDC, terms can be mapped to each other, enabling records containing either term type to be returned.

 ORDO Filter

 The ORDO filter is used to query disease data with Orphanet terms.
-The structure:
+Its structure is as follows:

 { "terms": [ "1234", "5678" ], "similarity": 0.5, "matchScale": 0.7, "useHPO": true }

-Takes one or more ORDO IDs, with only the numerical ID.
-The rest is very similar to HPO filter, as they are connected together with the HOOM model.
+Its structure takes one or more ORDO IDs, with only the numerical ID.
+The rest are very similar to HPO filter, as they are connected together with the HOOM model.

 Query Logic